Brutus5000/BiReUS-JCL/README.md

 [![Build status](https://travis-ci.org/Brutus5000/BiReUS-JCL.svg?branch=master)](https://travis-ci.org/Brutus5000/BiReUS-jcl)

-**Attention Non-Windows users:**
-To run the unit tests without failing, all .txt files in src/test/resources need to have their original line endings (see .travis.yml for fix).

 ## Dependencies
 * **Lombok** for less code overhead
 * **Apache Commons IO and Compress** for handling (compressed) files